niksharma20/dx-idp/configs/README.md

-# Reference configmaps and secrets for setting Backstage
+# Sample configmaps and secrets for references